top of page

 • Rated: PG

 The one she has always known, and the one tucked behind a small door – called “The Other World."
-This famous stop-motion movie highlights the importance of familial connection and being appreciative of your present reality.
+One of the famous stop-motion films that highlights the importance of familial connection and being appreciative of your present reality.
 This timeless classic took over 4 years to complete due to the painstaking nature of miniature-making and stop-motion, but evidently, their efforts have paid off.

 Fantastic Mr Fox stop-motion animated movie